Sage-Vines/CloudComputingProjectTwo/README.md

    - Docker Desktop or Engine running locally (I have Docker Desktop)
 2. **Then, you must Configure secrets**
    - Copy snippet above into `terraform.tfvars`
-   - Swap password for any password that you want (it gets piped into Postgres + the backend)
+   - Swap password for any password wanted
 3. **Then, you must provision Terraform**
    ```powershell
    terraform init   # I use powershell